 Checking out the route for the Cue points

 With your Wahoo ELEMENT on the map page > select ROUTE and the new route, if not already selected can be chosen.
 The CUE points are then shown in the list when Route is pressed again.
 Does it use Icons?
 Use the up/down buttons to scroll through the list.
 Ultimately go out and do the test ride to see the Cue points in action for real.

-It would appear the comments box is the main body of text that appears on the Wahoo, so either leave the waypoint name as WP1 etc. in GPSies or change it for reference only while planning.
+Dont forget the DESCRIPTION field box is the main body of text that appears on the Wahoo, so either leave the waypoint name as WP1 etc. in Alltrails or change it for reference only while planning.

 - GENERIC – The one to use for a Dot Icon

 - SUMMIT appears as a mountain Icon

 - MOUNTAIN PASS – dot only